Red Velvet (group): Musical styles and themes

 Red Velvet's music and public image play on contrasting "red" and "velvet" sides.
 The "red" side showcases a bubbly and vibrant image, while their "velvet" side is more mature and elegant.
-Their recent work mixes the two sides together to convey sensuality, color, and sophistication.
+Their recent work mixes both sides to convey sensuality, color, and sophistication.
 Musically, the "red" side is predominantly of the pop genre, and their "velvet" is primarily R&B and ballads; however, the group also experiments with other genres.
 Red Velvet's dual concept also affects the members' styling.
-In their "red" concept, they are usually dressed in colorful clothing, such as pastel sweaters and skirts in "Ice Cream Cake" and the red doll outfits in "Dumb Dumb".
+In their "red" concept, they are usually dressed in colorful clothing, such as pastel sweaters and skirts in "Ice Cream Cake" and red doll costumes in "Dumb Dumb".
 They are dressed more maturely for their "velvet" side, such as their suits in "Be Natural".